-Sex workers are 12 times more likely to get infected with HIV
+Sex workers are 12 times more likely to be diagnosed with HIV.

 Sex workers are at a very high risk of contracting HIV due to multiple sexual partners and their inconsistent condom use.
 Due to the marginalization and criminalization of sex workers, access to healthcare and social services is limited and often unavailable.
 Sex workers also do not always have control over their working conditions, making it even more difficult to ensure safe sex practices.

 Sex workers are also likely to be victims of extreme sexual violence such as gang rape and forced unprotected sex, increasing their risk of HIV infection even more.